msk-nightly/msk-nightly/README.md

 ## Hello there 👋 As-salamu Alaikum

 Welcome.
 I'm MSK - a Sunni Muslim Bangali who knows very little about a few things.
-I am currently an undergraduate student of Mechanical Engineering at the Bangladesh University of Engineering and Technology.
+I'm currently an undergraduate student of Mechanical Engineering at the Bangladesh University of Engineering and Technology.

 - 🔭 I’m currently working on myself.
 - 🌱 I’m currently learning about myself (and the world).
-- 🤔 I’m looking for help with myself (to survive in this world).
+- 🤔 I’m looking for help with myself (to learn how to survive in this world).
 - 💬 Ask me about nothing.
+(I know nothing.)
 - 📫 How to reach me: Are you sure that you want to reach me?
 I wonder why.
 Feel free to check my website at https://msk-nightly.github.io for contact info.

 <!--